craigduncanlab/singlecell/genome_sizes.md

 nb: A more recent (2019) academic discussion of DNA metrics is contained here:

 Piovesan, A., Pelleri, M.C., Antonaros, F. et al. On the length, weight and GC content of the human genome.
 BMC Res Notes 12, 106 (2019). https://doi.org/10.1186/s13104-019-4137-z   [link](https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-019-4137-z)

+nb a recent published article has considered reasons for biased GC content in plants (monocot grasses), and concludes it may be affected by the extent of past gene duplications: [2022,Bowers et al, GC content of plant genes is linked to past gene duplications](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0261748)

 Relevant data from that article: